Brazil Digital Nomad Visa - 2026 Update

 Step 1: Check Your Eligibility

-You work remotely for a non-Brazilian company
+You work remotely for a company or clients located outside Brazil

-You earn at least $1,500 USD/month OR have $18,000 USD in savings
+You earn at least $1,500 USD per month OR have $18,000 USD in savings

 You have private health insurance valid in Brazil